pkivolowitz/asm_book/section_1/regs/ldr.md

 # Section 1 / Chapter 6 / Interlude - Load and Store

-In this section we will review the `ldr` family of instructions.
-By extension, this section covers `ldp`, `str` and `stp` instructions indirectly.
+In this section we will review the `ldr` and `str` families of instructions.

 Several example programs will be presented.